nielsenbe/Spark-Wiki-Parser/README.md

   * Once the xml dump is converted to the flattened files then any Spark supported language can be used for analysis.
 (Scala, Java, Python, R, or SQL)
 * Parser only supports English wikis
   * Other languages will parse, but columns such as Main Article might not work.
-* Has yet to be loaded into a central repository such as Maven.
 * Parsing < ref > tags can be slow.
   * Sweble does not have logic for pulling out citation templates from a < ref > tag.
   * Reparsing the tag contents will increase overall execution time.